geoffhumphrey/brewcompetitiononlineentry/README.txt

 http://brewcompetition.com/local-load

 Starting with version 2.0.0, online documentation/help is available within the application.
-Click the question mark icon on the top navigation bar when available.
+Select the question mark icon on the top navigation bar when available.
 In-app help will be augmented and expanded in future releases.

 Other info can be found on the GitHub repository page.